DrewMcArthur/msgpack-bal/Package.md

 public function decode(byte[] data) returns any;
 ```

-so far, only implement small maps and strings, this package is a WIP.
+this package is NOT feature complete. feel free to contribute!
+see the readme and repository for completion.